-From a functional standpoint in the cell transplantation paradigm for PD, the capacity to release substantial amount of dopamine is a crucial disease changing pattern.
+From a functional standpoint in the cell transplantation paradigm for PD, the capacity to release substantial amounts of dopamine is a crucial disease-changing pattern.
 We previously demonstrated that BDNF treatment increased the number of cultured DAergic neurons and elevated dopamine levels in the culture medium.
-Moreover, we reported a moderate but beneficial survival promoting effect of combined GDNF and BDNF treatment on rat fetal nigral tissue.
+Moreover, we reported a moderate but beneficial survival-promoting effect of combined GDNF and BDNF treatment on rat fetal nigral tissue.
 In the present study, HPLC measurements of dopamine in the culture medium disclosed pronounced effects after single factor treatment as compared to controls.
 Interestingly, only a tendency for additivity was detected.
-Although this outcome appears in contrast to the findings of Studer and co-workers, i.e. that TH-ir cell numbers correlate with dopamine content in the culture medium, it should be noted that in the mentioned study only cultures not exposed to growth factors were investigated.
-The mechanisms accounting for our observation need to be further explored and might involve differences in the degree of DAergic neurons maturation induced by NT4/5 and GDNF possibly due to differences in the expression of the respective receptors.
-Importantly to note, even though Mendez and co-workers reported a substantial increased fluorodopa uptake in two parkinsonian patients receiving grafts exposed to GDNF it is clearly necessary to verify the effectiveness of the combined NT4/5 and GDNF pre-treatment regimen of human mesencephalic tissue in animal models of PD.
+Although this outcome appears in contrast to the findings of Studer and colleagues, that is, that TH-ir cell numbers correlate with dopamine content in the culture medium, it should be noted that in the mentioned study only cultures not exposed to growth factors were investigated.
+The mechanisms accounting for our observation need to be further explored and might involve differences in the degree of DAergic neuron maturation induced by NT-4/5 and GDNF possibly due to differences in the expression of the respective receptors.
+Importantly to note, even though Mendez et al. reported a substantial increased fluorodopa uptake in 2 parkinsonian patients receiving grafts exposed to GDNF, it is clearly necessary to verify the effectiveness of the combined NT-4/5 and GDNF pretreatment regimen of human mesencephalic tissue in animal models of PD.